Instant photo sharing is so ubiquitous today, it’s easy to forget that it was alien to us just a few decades ago.

 - 47% of internet users re-post photos or videos they see online.
 (Sharers)

-- 62% of all internet users in the US have done at least one of these.
+- 62% of all internet users in the US have done at least one of the above.

 - 11% of employees have had embarrassing photos taken at work events uploaded to social media.